 The tribe or individual Indian must submit the package of appraiser qualifications to the Secretary with the appraisal or valuation.

-Subpart C – Appraisals and Valuations
+Subpart C – Appraisals and Valuations; Departmental Review and Waivers

 § 100.300 Must I submit an appraisal or valuation to the Department?

-Appraisals and valuations must be submitted to us for transactions requiring Secretarial approval under titles 25 and 43 of the CFR.
+Appraisals and valuations of Indian property must be submitted to us if relied upon or required for transactions requiring Secretarial approval under titles 25 and 43 of the CFR (other than those under the Federal Land Policy and Management Act).

 § 100.301 Will the Department review and approve my appraisal or valuation?